2019-paper-fun/Robot-Navigation/README.md

-# EE817_RobotNavigation
+# RobotNavigation
-Implementation of Robot Navigation
+Implementation of Robot Navigation by Using Neural Networks
 1. Original MLP
 2. Elman-type RNN